pec0ra/buvic/README.md

 ### Directory structure

-BUVIC needs access to two main directories:
+BUVIC needs access to three main directories:
-1. An input directory (e.g. `input_dir`)
+1. An instrument directory (e.g. `instr`)
+2. A uv data directory (e.g. `uvdata`)
-2. An output directory (e.g. `output_dir`)
+3. An output directory (e.g. `output_dir`)

-The input directory is where you put your instrument files and your measurement files.
-It must have the following structure:
+The instrument directory is where you put your instrument files.
 ```
 instr/
     arf_033.dat